svenschoenung/gulp-overlay/README.md

 ### Minimizing memory utilization

 `gulp-overlay` doesn't need file contents to do its job.
-That means you can defer reading them by providing the `read:false` option to `gulp.src()`.
-After `gulp-overlay` is finished you can read the file contents using [`gulp-read`](http://github.com/svenschoenung/gulp-read):
+It is therefore recommended that you defer reading file contents by providing the `read:false` option to `gulp.src()`.
+You can read the file contents later by placing [`gulp-read`](http://github.com/svenschoenung/gulp-read) somewhere after `gulp-overlay` in your stream:

 ```javascript
 var overlay = require('gulp-overlay');